coolhango/Eclipse/README.md

 # 🎵 **Eclipse for Mac** 🎵

 **Eclipse.** A sleek, interactive bar that brings music controls and animations right to your macOS interface.
 Experience your music in a whole new way.
-Whether you're working or relaxing, Boring tunes in every way possible!
+Whether you're working or relaxing, Eclipse tunes in every way possible!

 ## 🚀 **Features**